EXPLAINER: Final steps in US review of COVID-19 vaccine

 Up until now, Pfizer and its partner BioNTech had only released minimal results about their vaccine’s safety and performance in company press releases.
 The details have yet to be reviewed and published in a medical journal.

 Unlike most other regulatory agencies worldwide, the FDA reanalyzes raw company data to verify results.
-FDA’s vaccine director said the agency’s careful approach carries weight around the world.
+FDA Commissioner Stephen Hahn says that careful approach carries weight far beyond the U.S.

-“I’ve answered emails from three other continents today wanting to know what we’re doing because people trust us — they know we’re going to do a good job,” said Dr. Peter Marks, in an online event hosted by the American Medical Association
+“The FDA is known around the world for its rigorous standards for safety and efficacy,” Hahn told The Associated Press.
+“I think you’ll see with the data we’re going to provide at the meeting that we have done our job.”

 VACCINE EXPERT MEETING